 - Franchise Tax Board Form 109, California Exempt Organization Business Income Tax Return

 In accordance with IRS regulations, Stanford makes its most recent Tax Returns available for public inspection.
-A copy of Stanford University’s Form 990 (Information Return) or Form 990-T (Business Income Tax Return), can be requested by sending an email, along with the requestor’s contact information to University Communications.
+A copy of Stanford University’s Form 990 (Information Return) or Form 990-T (Business Income Tax Return), can be found on the Bondholder Information website.

 The FMS Financial Compliance & Operations Tax Department is responsible for university tax compliance, which is one of the areas under the Institutional Compliance Program at Stanford.
 The Director of Internal Audit and Institutional Compliance has oversight responsibilities for the Institutional Compliance Program.
 The FMS Tax Department is the operating unit charged with continuously monitoring and complying with tax laws and regulations.

-The FMS Tax Director partners with the professionals in the General Counsel's Office, the Internal Audit Department, a network of professional tax experts and the various individuals and operating units throughout the university that are charged with tax compliance responsibilities.
+The Director of Tax Compliance partners with the professionals in the General Counsel's Office, the Internal Audit Department, a network of professional tax experts and the various individuals and operating units throughout the university that are charged with tax compliance responsibilities.

 Tax compliance is an important university responsibility.
 Accordingly, budget units should establish appropriate budgets to fund necessary compliance and control functions and training.
 Budgets should also allow for external professional advice where the need extends beyond the support available from the FMS Tax Department and other university units.

-- Have an intimate understanding of the activities of his or her business unit
+- Have an intimate understanding of the activities of the business unit

 - Assist others in that unit with tax questions to the extent possible